oddmund/RGB-LED-Music-Sound-Visualizer-Arduino-Lib/code math.md

 In this sequence, there is an trend toward lower inputs (i.e. volume readings, so in the program this would reflect a decreasing noise level).
 The sequenced average properly reflects this trend, whereas if we did a proper mathematical average it would still read as 5.
 The difference here is a little too nuanced to be of importance, so I'll demonstrate with some actual data:

 <table>
-<tr><td> All volumes were read out simultaneously during the same song.
+<tr><td> All values were read out simultaneously during the same song.
 Some quiet was left at the end to demonstrate the difference between true and sequenced averages.</td></tr>
 <tr><th> Volume Readings, Straight from Sound Detector </th></tr>
 <tr><td><img src="http://i.imgur.com/bYXGvKV.png" alt="vols"></td></tr>
 <tr><th> Volume Readings + Sequenced Average of Volumes<sub>(orange)</sub> </th></tr>